OpenBB-finance/OpenBB/website/content/terminal/faqs/installation_updates.md

 ## Installation and Updates

 <details>
-<summary>How much hard drive space is required?</summary>
+<summary mdxType="summary">How much hard drive space is required?</summary>

 An installation will use approximately 4-5 GB of space, with additional storage required for optional machine learning models.

 </details>

 <details>
-<summary>What is the minimum version of Windows or MacOS required to install the OpenBB Terminal?</summary>
+<summary mdxType="summary">What is the minimum version of Windows or MacOS required to install the OpenBB Terminal?</summary>

 The OpenBB Terminal installation packages are compatible with: